mathebulansuku/wireframing/README.md

 ---

-## Project Overview

-This repository explores the fundamentals of wireframing, key tools like Figma, and how to transition from low-fidelity wireframes to high-fidelity prototypes.
-It also documents real-world case studies to demonstrate the practical impact of effective wireframing.

----

 ## Types of Wireframes

 Wireframes vary in fidelity depending on the stage of the design process and the level of detail required.
 The two main types are: